Juqsi/REST-API/README.md

 # REST API mit Go und Fiber

 This REST API was created with the Go web framework Fiber and serves as a template for developing RESTful web applications.
-The API includes basic functions for connecting to a database, adding middleware, documenting with Swagger, and managing HTTP requests.
+The API includes basic functions for connecting to a database, adding middleware and managing HTTP requests.
 The project is divided into different folders to improve structure and maintainability.

 ## Middleware-Funktionalität